-By being person-centred, we mean:
+By being person-centred, we mean: Personalised Care to Support service users to live full and independent lives.

-- Recognising that we are all unique, worthwhile individuals with equally unique experiences, personalities, beliefs, and values. - Ensuring that people are given choices and supported to make informed decisions about what is important to them. - Working with a core assumption of what is important to you is important to us. - Empowering people so they can make as many decisions for themselves and to do as much for themselves, for as long as possible. - Making sure that the needs of the individual come first. - Accepting that we all need our own private space and time and that services will respect this. - Recognising that each person has human rights and that we will help ensure those rights are met and protected. - Making decisions 'with' people, not 'for' people
+- Recognising that we are all unique, worthwhile individuals with equally unique experiences, personalities, beliefs, and values. - Ensuring that people are given choices and supported to make informed decisions about what is important to them. - Working with a core assumption of what is important to you is important to us. - Empowering people so they can make as many decisions for themselves and to do as much for themselves, for as long as possible. - Making sure that the needs of the individual come first. - Accepting that we all need our own private space and time and that services will respect this. - Recognising that each person has human rights and that we will help ensure those rights are met and protected. - Making decisions 'with' people, not 'for' people.